-What are the rating factors that affect car insurance rates?
+What are the rating factors that affect car insurance rates in Michigan?
 Each auto insurer has its own list of factors that it tends to focus on when determining insurance rates, but when auto insurance companies are looked at across the board, these are the top 22 rating factors that affect car insurance rates that insurers rely on:

 - Location where a person lives

 - Credit score